Don’t know how to sell a credit card on call? Read this 👇🏽

 Selling credit cards over a cold phone call is tough

-People hate credit card salesman.
+- People hate credit card salesmen.

-They have auto-blocks enabled.
+- They have auto-blocks enabled.

-Most people you call won’t talk to you for more than 20 seconds.
+- Most people you call won’t talk to you for more than 20 seconds.

-You’d have to call 100s or even 1000s of people over 4-5 days just to get 1 order.
+- You’d have to call 100s or even 1000s of people over 4-5 days just to get 1 order.

-This is why most entry-level salespeople get less than 10 orders per month.
+- This is why most entry-level salespeople get less than 10 orders per month.

 But what if YOU can

-Hold a conversation on almost every call that connects?
+- Hold a conversation on almost every call that connects?

-Create value and build trust EVEN IF THE CUSTOMER IS NOT INTERESTED IN BUYING RIGHT NOW?
+- Create value and build trust EVEN IF THE CUSTOMER IS NOT INTERESTED IN BUYING RIGHT NOW?

-Effortlessly get permission to follow up and get easy referrals?
+- Effortlessly get permission to follow up and get easy referrals?

-Easily beat your peers and achieve 2x-4x the targets?
+- Easily beat your peers and achieve 2x-4x the targets?

 Interested?
 Let’s look at the step-by-step process for that!